-A surfactant that is not used in this safe shampoo
+A popular surfactant that is not used in this healthy shampoo

-A very popular surfactant in so-called non-toxic shampoos, cocamidopropyl betaine, can cause allergic skin reactions in some people.
-The American Society of Contact Dermatitis lists cocamidopropyl betaine as one of the core allergens, even in concentrations as low as 1%.
-Due to high rates of cases involving allergic reactions, the American Contact Dermatitis Society named it the 2004 Allergen of the Year.
-It’s so good that this safest shampoo does not use this ingredient.
+Such a popular surfactant in so-called non-toxic shampoos as cocamidopropyl betaine can cause allergic skin reactions in some people.
+Thus, the American Society of Contact Dermatitis lists cocamidopropyl betaine as one of the core allergens, even in concentrations as low as 1%.
+Due to high rates of cases of allergic reactions, the American Contact Dermatitis Society named it the 2004 Allergen of the Year.
+Therefore, it is really good that this safest shampoo does not use this ingredient.

-Yes, cocamidopropyl betaine is derived from coconut fatty acids.
-Now, let’s look at the fine print.
+Although cocamidopropyl betaine is derived from coconut fatty acids, let’s look at the fine print.
 In its manufacturing process, they use two chemicals: 3,3-dimethylaminopropylamine (DMAPA) and amidopropyl dimethylamine (amidoamine).
-DMAPA and amidoamine are both allergens.
+Neither of them is an appropriate ingredient for a healthy shampoo because they both are allergens.
 They may also remain in cocamidopropyl betaine as residue.